 He enrolled in the Adult Degree Program in the fall of 2012.
 He was able to use prior learning experience from 25 years of IT related work to help him complete his Bachelor of Science degree in Liberal Studies in May of 2015.
 John graduated Magna Cum Laude and was selected to Who’s Who Among Students in American Universities & Colleges.
 John is currently a Solutions Architect with SAIC in Huntsville, Al.

 It’s difficult to express the sense of accomplishment that completing my degree has given me.
 Getting rid of that particular albatross was indeed liberating.
 I highly recommend it.
-The ADP program at Athens State University made that possible by doing something remarkable… equating institutional and prior learning experience.
+The ADP program at Athens State University made that possible by doing something remarkable… equating institutional and prior learning experiences.
 My thanks to a very knowledgeable faculty and staff, most notably Laura Kerner and Felicia Mucci.
 For their vision, energy, and commitment I am truly grateful.